MusicLIME: Explainable Multimodal Music Understanding: Experiments

 \subsection{Experimental Setup}

 Our configurations utilized NVIDIA's V100 and P100 GPUs, with 16 GB of RAM each.
 All models were implemented using the PyTorch framework, with additional utility libraries provided by Hugging Face.
 A preprocessing step was necessary for our data.
 For the textual data, this involved standard data-cleaning procedures, such as converting characters to lowercase and removing punctuation.
 After cleaning, the text was tokenized into sequences of up to 256 tokens.
 For the audio data, we extracted mel-spectrograms with 128 mel bands, utilizing a window and FFT size of 512, with a sampling rate of 44100 Hz.
-This procedure resulted in an input MFCC , where $S$ is the number of segments and $P$ is the number of MFCCs.
+For the training of each model, default values for learning rates, batch sizes, and the number of epochs were utilized.
+A checkpointing mechanism was implemented throughout the training process to ensure that the model state corresponding to the highest validation accuracy was preserved.

 To generate the global aggregates, we combined the weights produced by multiple instances, each generated with a different number of perturbations.
 Specifically, for the \textsl{M4A} dataset, we aggregated the results from 640 instances for the lyrical model, 240 instances for the audio model, and 128 instances for the multimodal model.
 For the \textsl{AudioSet} dataset, we combined the results of all the instances for the language model and 232 for the audio and multimodal models.
-The number of perturbations per instance for the language, audio and multimodal models were 2500, 2000 and 5000 respectively.
+The number of perturbations per instance for the language, audio, and multimodal models were 2500, 2000, and 5000 respectively.
 Finally, to visualize the aggregate weights of the words for each class and facilitate comparisons, we employed GloVe embeddings combined with \textsc{t-SNE} for dimensionality reduction.